Contact us today for a free quote.

 How Does Great Crested Newt District Licensing Work?

-The great crested newt district level licensing scheme is an easier and more efficient method of applying for a a great crested newt mitigation license.
+The great crested newt district level licensing scheme is an easier and more efficient method of applying for a great crested newt mitigation license.
 Developers who have joined the scheme make a conservation payment to cover the restoration or creation of ponds in locations away from the development site.

 The Main Benefits of the District License Scheme